Lachlan-Mayne/english-notes/Lachlan's editing space/English Notes Lachlan.md

 ## Cultural assumptions
 Something that society normally perceives as being true, "this is the case" NESA definition: Beliefs or attitudes about such things as gender, religion, youth, age, disability, sexuality, social class and work *that are taken for granted as being part of the fabric of the social practices of a particular culture*.
 Cultural assumptions underlie cultural expressions in texts and may also be embedded in texts in various ways.
+### Platos cave
+If you were born inside a box, would you ever consider a world outside it that is more real?
+Plato asked this in the allegory of the cave.
+Imagine a group of people chained facing a wall, they only see shadows from li
 # Module C: The craft of writing
 Students appreciate, examine and analyse at least two challenging short prescribed texts as well as texts from their own wide reading, as models and stimulus for the development of their own ideas and written expression.